RubingHan/UJapid/README.md

 # Include UJapid module.
 module.ujapid=/path/to/ujapid

-# Template files store mode.:"file", "db", "net".
+# Template files store mode.:"file", "db".
 ujapid.mode=file

 # Expire interval of template native cache.
 The unit is "ms".
-Default value is 2000.
+Default value is 180000.
+Used for all mode.
-ujapid.nativecache.source.expire=180000
+ujapid.navitecache.expire=2000

+# Expire interval of template remote cache (memcached).
+The unit is "ms".
+Default value is 3600000.
+Used for db mode.
+ujapid.remotecache.expire=10000

 # Pattern of file filter.
 The template loader will load files by this pattern.
 ujapid.filter=^japidviews/.*(\\.html|\\.json|\\.txt|\\.xml)$

+# For db mode.
+memcached=enabled
+memcached.host=127.0.0.1:11211
+db=mysql://username:password@host/database
 </pre>

 4.Usage